-The Shared Discovery Services Working Group is responsible for the design and implementation of a shared discovery layer to replace Endeca.
+Established in January 2019, the Shared Discovery Services Working Group is responsible for the design and implementation of a shared discovery layer to replace Endeca.
 The scope of this work includes the replacement of Search TRLN and all local member library discovery layers built on the Endeca platform.
 Working group members have the responsibility to communicate and consult with staff at all of the libraries at their institution regarding the group’s efforts.

-More About the Project to Build a Shared Discovery Layer
+More About the Shared Catalog

 TRLN Discovery will maximize the value of libraries’ collections by developing a conveniently managed and customizable discovery service that enables users to effectively and efficiently locate and access research materials from the Duke, NCCU, NCSU, and UNC libraries.